 Rurality and access to oral health care

-Poor oral health is more prevalent among rural populations, with increased levels of periodontal disease and decayed, missing due to caries and filled teeth (DMFT)13–15.
-A smaller percentage (73-75%) of children in rural areas report good oral health and receive preventive dental care than urban children (78%) 16.
-Data also indicates that people in rural areas have an increased prevalence partial edentulism (removal of several teeth) compared to those in urban areas (45% compared to 38.4% respectively).
-Partial edentulism is even higher (51.3%) in high poverty rural areas 17.
-The same phenomenon is observed with full edentulism, with a prevalence of 4.3% in urban cities compared to 8.2% in rural counties and 10.5% in high poverty rural areas 17.
+Poor oral health is more prevalent among rural populations, with increased levels of periodontal disease and decayed, missing due to caries and filled teeth (DMFT).13–15 A smaller percentage (73-75%) of children in rural areas report good oral health and receive preventive dental care than urban children (78%).16 Data also indicates that people in rural areas have an increased prevalence partial edentulism (removal of several teeth) compared to those in urban areas (45% compared to 38.4% respectively).
+Partial edentulism is even higher (51.3%) in high poverty rural areas.17 The same phenomenon is observed with full edentulism, with a prevalence of 4.3% in urban cities compared to 8.2% in rural counties and 10.5% in high poverty rural areas.17

-Rurality and reduced oral health status may be explained by three key factors, namely geography, availability of health care professionals, and rural culture 9.
+Rurality and reduced oral health status may be explained by three key factors, namely geography, availability of health care professionals, and rural culture.9

 Access to health care is affected by distance, isolation, weather, and transportation.
 Rural patients report feeling isolated because of distance.
-Many people living in rural areas have to travel over 60 minutes to access dental care 18, which poses additional costs to accessing care and therefore additional barriers for those on low incomes.
-Such distances can lead to stress for rural patients, their families and caregivers 9.
-Pereira da Silva and Souto de Medeiros (2020) found that rural adolescents showed a high prevalence of a negative impact of oral health on their quality of life 19.
-Weather can also make it difficult to seek care 20.
+Many people living in rural areas have to travel over 60 minutes to access dental care,18 which poses additional costs to accessing care and therefore additional barriers for those on low incomes.
+Such distances can lead to stress for rural patients, their families and caregivers.9 Pereira da Silva and Souto de Medeiros found that rural adolescents showed a high prevalence of a negative impact of oral health on their quality of life.19 Weather can also make it difficult to seek care.20

-The quality of oral health care in rural areas is affected by a high turnover of primary care providers and a significant lack of specialists 9,20.
-Rural dwellers depend almost exclusively on local family physicians, and the high rate of turnover was reported as distressing 9.
-Furthermore, successful referral and access to specialized care was affected by rural providers’ relationships with urban providers 9.
-This implies that the rural population’s access to health services is limited to basic care, and to assess specialized care there may be significant barriers.
-Patients may feel helpless when receiving a complex diagnostic on top of being disadvantaged because of their location.
+The quality of oral health care in rural areas is affected by a high turnover of primary care providers and a significant lack of specialists.9,20 Rural dwellers depend almost exclusively on local family physicians, and the high rate of turnover was reported as distressing.9 Furthermore, successful referral and access to specialized care was affected by rural providers’ relationships with urban providers.9 As a result, people living in rural areas limited access to specialized care , and in turn are left feeling helpless if they suffer from severe or complex oral disease.

 Rural culture, characterised by low health literacy and reticence to seek care 9,21 can further impact on access to and utilisation of health care services.
-Low health literacy can foster unhealthy behaviours, false beliefs, and lead to an increased vulnerability to adverse health outcomes 9.
-Furthermore, rural dwellers who suffer from chronic diseases may be disadvantage as self-management is complex and requires the necessary knowledge and support 9.
-Rural culture can imply an obligation to “make do” with available resources and solve problems independently, which can contribute to the severity of conditions 9.
-Those living in rural areas may be unwilling to seek care and experience vulnerability when they decide to.

-Compounding the above factors, barriers in accessing care for those living in a rural location can lead to a sense of defencelessness and marginalization amongst rural communities which can affect well-being and willingness to seek care 9.
+Low health literacy can foster unhealthy behaviours, false beliefs, and lead to an increased vulnerability to adverse health outcomes.9 Furthermore, rural dwellers who suffer from chronic diseases may be disadvantage as self-management is complex and requires the necessary knowledge and support.9 Rural culture can imply an obligation to “make do” with available resources and solve problems independently, which can contribute to the severity of conditions.9 Those living in rural areas may be unwilling to seek care and experience vulnerability when they decide to.
+Barriers in accessing care for those living in a rural location can lead to a sense of defencelessness and marginalization amongst rural communities which can affect well-being and willingness to seek care.9

 Impact of poor oral health amongst rural communities on society